Easy Lemon Pasta – the perfect dish to bring to your summer cookout or any get-together!

 Ingredients

-- 1/2 cup extra virgin olive oil (avocado oil would work too)
+- 1/2 cup extra virgin olive oil, avocado oil would work too

-- 1Tablespoon + 1 teaspoon coarse Kosher salt
+- 1 teaspoon coarse Kosher salt, more to taste

 Instructions

-- Toss to mix completely.
+- Mix: Add olive oil, 1 teaspoons salt and parmesan cheese.
+Toss to mix completely.

 Notes